Over time we have seen little changes in her behavior that give us hope she will open up even more.

 Over time we have seen little changes in her behavior that give us hope she will open up but it is clear she is going to work through it at her own pace.

 Dogs with her type of personality can take years to come around, and since we work with each shy dog one on one each day, once they do come around often it is only to us.
-In time this may very well be the case for Rane but we hope that with the help of our visitors she will open up to strangers as well.
+In time this may very well be the case for Rane but we hope that with the help of our visitors and guests she will open up to strangers as well.

 Rane has been out on the trail for a few short runs with the sled and she seems to enjoy the experience.
-She doesn't quite know how to pull yet but we will continue working with her to build up her confidence and the miles as we aid her along in learning what a joy it is to be a working dog.
+She doesn't quite know how to pull yet but we will continue working with her to build up her confidence and the miles as we aid her along in learning what a joy it is to be a working sled dog.

 *** Thank you Adam and Raymie Rushing for sponsoring Rane! ***